Client Portal User Guide

 If you have forgotten your password, click Forgot your password? located under the Password field in the login window and enter the email address linked to your Druide ID.
 You will receive an email shortly thereafter to reset your password.

-Can I enable 2FA if I only log in using a login partner?
+Can I enable MFA if I only log in using a login partner?

-No. An account created with a login partner (Microsoft, Google, Apple or Facebook) does not use a password, whereas 2FA is prompted only for password-based authentication.
-However, if a password is already linked to your account, enabling 2FA is recommended.
+No. An account created with a login partner (Microsoft, Google, Apple or Facebook) does not use a password, whereas MFA is prompted only for password-based authentication.

 I hid my recovery codes too well and cannot find them anymore.
 What should I do?